AshleyMirandaMakes/Plant-It/README.md

 # Plant-It

 Hey there!
 Thanks for checking out this project.
-This is directed at helping users findplants that are suited to their home environment.
+This is directed at helping users find plants that are suited to their home environment.